Adversarial Attacks against Binary Similarity Systems: Target systems

 \subsubsection{GCAM Attack}

-Similarly to the case of Gemini, each dead branch adds a node to the CFG while the feature mapping function transforms each CFG node of the CFG into a vector of features.
-The feature vector of the node is a bag of the instructions contained in the node, where assembly instructions are divided into one of 200 categories using the mnemonics.
+Our white-box attack operates analogously to what we presented in Section \ref{sec:white:gemini}.
+Similarly to the Gemini case, each dead branch adds a node to the CFG while the feature mapping function transforms each CFG node into a feature vector.
+The feature vector is a bag of the instructions contained in the node, where assembly instructions are divided into one of 200 categories using the mnemonics.

-The white-box attacks is carried out in a way analogous to Gemini, as discussed in Section \ref{sec:white:gemini}.